CA4022/Lab2-Hive/README.md

 # Lab2 - Hive and Pig

-This lab covers material from week 3.
+This lab covers material from week 3 and will span across the next 2 weeks.
 We will install HIVE and PIG and start practicing with their basic functions separately.
 Both of these applications can either run on top of a working HDFS / Mapreduce cluster, or they can run in local mode (useful for debugging).